Development of a rational route for vehicles. Calculation of logistics costs for transport

 Russian railways, playing a leading role in transport provision and tariff stimulation of economic growth in the country, simultaneously make a significant contribution to the formation of federal and regional budgets.

-Achievement of this goal determined the formulation and solution of a number of tasks:
+Achieving this goal determined the formulation and solution of a number of tasks:

-• examine theoretical basis routing;
+• study theoretical basis routing;

 1 THEORETICAL BASIS OF ROUTING